anilkumarshrestha/september9/README.md

-# web-project-ecommerce
+# September9
-This is a web-project on e-commerce for my third semester.
+This is a web-project on e-commerce for third semester at Kathmandu University.
-Not completed.
-Things we’ve acomplished(all accomplished):
-Registration
-Login logout
-Data connection
-Admin page
-Order page

-What admin can do?(all acomplished)
-Add carousels
-Add products
-Update products
-Delete products
-View orders

-Product page
+## Status
+This project is no more updated.

+# License
+MIT License

 Remaining(lots):
 Auto mail